sailfish009/openstructure/modules/conop/doc/conop.rst

   conop.Conopology.Instance().RegisterBuilder(rbb,'rbb')
   conop.Conopology.Instance().SetDefaultBuilder('rbb')

-All subsequent calls to :func:`io.LoadEntity` will make use of the RuleBasedBuilder  instead of the heuristic builder.
+All subsequent calls to :func:`ost.io.LoadEntity` will make use of the RuleBasedBuilder  instead of the heuristic builder.
 See :ref:`here <mmcif-convert>` for more  information on how to create the necessary files to use the rule-based builder.